 Everyone else just walked around them.
 They made a minefield along the water’s edge where some of the corpses were collected in groups we dubbed “Jellyfish Jonestown.”
 It looked like they’d gone together, whole families who’d veered too close to land.

 My husband finally convinced me to touch one.
-Their ‘heads’ felt like hard plastic to the touch, though to be honest, I barely touched it, still afraid that I’d somehow feel a jellyfish sting.
+Their ‘heads’ (technically bells) felt like hard plastic to the touch, though to be honest, I barely touched it, still afraid that I’d somehow feel a jellyfish sting.
 I was content instead to photograph them.
 They were so beautiful.
+(And as it turns out, some kinds of jellyfish can still sting after their death!)

 What sea creatures fascinate you?